Photo Grid Block Pro

 - Insert the block.

-You can also use the shortcode equivalent: there is no dedicated shortcode for this block - use the Block Editor to place it.
+There is no shortcode for this block - Pro registers no shortcodes at all.
+Use the Block Editor to place it.

 Block Settings